anderkve/binminpy/README.md

-# binopy
+# binminpy

-A Python package for parallelised, binned function optimisation.
+A Python package for binned and parallelised function optimisation.

 ## Installation